adityaBhatt02/adityaBhatt02/README.md

 # 💫 About Me:

 👋 Hey there, I'm Aditya Bhatt
-🚀 Full-Stack Developer | Java Enthusiast | Blockchain Learner
+🚀 Full-Stack Web Developer | Java Enthusiast | Blockchain Learner

 🧠 **About Me**
 I'm a passionate developer with a problem-solving mindset and a focus on building full-stack web solutions that address real-world challenges.
 With a solid foundation in Java, Data Structures & Algorithms, and Web Development, I thrive in collaborative environments where innovation meets execution.